 We strive to empower the community by working directly with community members, whether through outreach events, health screenings, or similar programs.
 Because many of the team’s nurses have been in Tuba City for years, we have a strong connection to the people and know the pulse of the community.

-The Tuba City Public Health Nursing Department has partnered with other programs in the community, including the Partners In Health-supported COPE Project, community health center, and community health representatives.
+The Tuba City Public Health Nursing Department has partnered with other programs in the community, including COPE, the community health center, and community health representatives.
 It takes a team to serve a community, and by collaborating with these programs it allows us to bridge the gap between the community and health care.

 It’s this kind of teamwork that helps make up the backbone of community workers.
 It is exciting to know we’re raising the standard of care and improving how an entire community approaches health.
 I look forward to seeing the difference we will make in the community and individual lives in the years to come.comments powered by Disqus